airpair/git-powered-collaborative-blogging/post.md

 <!-- *TODO add CTA to subscribe to the AP Content Maillist here.* -->

+> **tldr;** Would writing technical content get easier if we collaborated using the same git flow for content as we do for code?
+Fork this post and join the *Mother Forkers Developer Content Revolution*!

 ## 1 Filling a gap with Social Authoring

 Thanks to StackOverflow's *Social Q&A* platform, we have a reliable,